And so it begins: Stellar Folk preparation guideline.

 The guide before you contains a little bit of history, followed by important practical information, requirements and tools for your journey.
 Please read it through thoroughly.

-Indigenous elder wisdom keepers tell us that we must return to the wisdom of our local plants and trees, the ones from this land.
+Indigenous elder wisdom keepers tell us that we must return to the wisdom of our local plants, trees, herbs and fungi, the ones from the land you inhabit.

 Early Christianity destroyed the temples and cut down the sacred groves of paganism, and persecuted and killed the priests and priestesses who knew and worked with the spirit and forces within nature.